hex0punk/wally/README.md

 	</h1>
 </div>

+Wally is a static analysis tool for mapping function paths in code.
+It can be used for:

+- HTTP and gRPC route detection
+- Attack surface mapping.
-Wally is a static analysis tool for attack surface mapping.
-It automates the initial stages of threat modelling by mapping RPC and HTTP routes in Go code.
+- Automating the initial stages of threat modelling by mapping RPC and HTTP routes in Go code.
+- Planning fuzzing efforts by examining the fault tolenrace of call paths in code.

 ## UI Demo